Central Sahel, Burkina Faso

 NECESSARY ACTION:

-Additional measures must be implemented to end the proliferation of arms and improve land management and local governance in areas where atrocity risks are greatest.
+Additional measures must be implemented to end the proliferation of arms, improve land management and reach political settlements in areas where atrocity risks are greatest.

 The military authorities of the Central Sahel – with support from national human rights commissions and independent experts – should investigate all violations of International Human Rights Law and IHL.
-The authorities must end all acts of harassment against civil society, including human rights defenders, journalists and dissenting voices, and ensure they can carry out their activities without fear of reprisals.
+The authorities must end all acts of harassment against civil society and ensure they can carry out their activities without fear of reprisals.
 The Malian military government should cooperate with the UN Independent Expert on the situation of human rights in Mali to ensure they can effectively carry out their mandate.
-The ICC Prosecutor should continue investigations and prosecutions of perpetrators of other serious crimes committed in Mali.

 GET INVOLVED